mikeperry-tor/acwiki/Survival-Guides/Moat-Survival-Guide.md

 If you are setting up a new domain front for Moat, you can point it towards either https://bridges.torproject.org/meek, or if the CDN does not allow you to forward to URLS, to https://moat.torproject.org.

+You will also need to update the client side in Tor Browser.
+Moat is configured in [tor-launcher](https://gitlab.torproject.org/tpo/applications/tor-launcher).
+Once that has been updated, you can pull the latest changes in the Tor Browser build process.

 ## Troubleshooting polyanthum

 The meek server and BridgeDB Moat distributor are run on polyanthum.
 The